Crypto-TII/pqc-engineering-ssec-23/README.md

 In this section, we show how to perform the **benchmarking** of our source code.

 As supplementary material:
-1. A detailed walkthrough of the steps in this section is available in our YouTube video: [Modulo 3: How to benchmark our project?
-The Dos and Dont's](https://www.youtube.com/watch?v=wCXyVPfD3lM&list=PLFgwYy6Y-xWYCFruq66CFXXiWEWckEk6Q&index=4).
+1. A detailed walkthrough of the steps in this section is available in our YouTube video: <a href="https://www.youtube.com/watch?v=wCXyVPfD3lM&list=PLFgwYy6Y-xWYCFruq66CFXXiWEWckEk6Q&index=4" target="_blank">Modulo 3: How to benchmark our project?
+The Dos and Dont's</a>.
 2. For an explanation of how to perform the benchmarks in a detailed mode (and more insights about the used CPU benchmarking method), please refer to our additional documentation: [Let us walk on the 3-isogeny graph: (Detailed) Build, Test and Benchmarking Framework Documentation](c-code/README.md).

 For benchmarking, the correct commands must be used when doing the first cmake.
 Inside the root directory `pqc-engineering-ssec-23`, simply run